 1. Appreciation.
 Like stocks, real estate can increase in value.
 (Also like stocks, real estate can decrease in value.)

 2. Income.
 Like bonds, real estate can pay you income, consisting of your share of income derived from the rent received from tenants.
-(Rental revenue is only promised for the duration of each lease, so income may be reduced if any vacancies occur or to cover other expenses.)
+(Unlike bonds where all income is contractual, rental revenue is only promised for the duration of each lease, so income may be reduced if any vacancies occur or to cover other expenses.
+Real estate income based on equity investments is also junior in liquidation preference to bonds.)

 3. Leverage.
-Because most real estate properties use mortgage debt, equity holders’ gains (and losses) are magnified by the leverage ratio of debt to equity.
+Because most real estate properties use mortgage debt, equity holders’ gains are magnified by the leverage ratio of debt to equity.
 For example, if a $10M building with a $6M mortgage, and $4m of equity, increases in total value by 10% (from $10M to $11M), the value of the equity holders’ interests increase by 25% (from $4M to $5M).
+(The same effect can also magnify losses.)

 4. Amortization.
 As the mortgage debt is paid down over time, the value of the equity holders’ interests increase by the amount of principal repaid even if the value of the building as a whole stays the same.
 For example, if the $6M mortgage debt is paid down to $5.5m on the $10M building, the value of the equity holders’ interests increase by 12.5% (from $4M to $4.5M) even if there is no change to the value of the building at $10m.